 While this is a common misconception, your brand is so much more than a single image or icon.
 Sure, your logo is part of your brand.
 It’s definitely an important asset, but the recognition of your brand does not solely rest on your logo.

 Think about Apple.
-Does your perception hinge more on the crisp and sleek design of their products, or an apple with a bite out of it?
+Does your perception hinge more on the crisp and sleek design of their products or an apple with a bite out of it?

-In a nutshell, your brand is how people perceive your company, services, products, tone, manner, aesthetic, values and the list goes on.
+In a nutshell, your brand is how people perceive your company, services, products, tone, manner, aesthetics, values and the list goes on.
 If your company was a person, your brand would be what people say about them when they left the room.
 In this case, make sure they have something nice to say.
 Control their perception by instilling your brand into everything you do.